rgranvilla/api-devtrails-portfolio-v2/README.md

-# Github Api Proxy
+# Api Devtrails Portfolio v2

-_Development of an API proxy for the selection process of Shaw and Partners._
+_Development of an API for the Devtrails Portfolio V2._

-A Node.js server that acts as a proxy to the Github API.
+A Node.js server that acts as api for Devtrails Portfolio.
 This project uses fastify as the server framework, zod for input validation, dotenv for managing environment variables, and is written in TypeScript.

 ## Installation

-1. Clone the repository: `git clone git@github.com:rgranvilla/github-api-proxy.git-v1`
+1. Clone the repository: `git clone git@github.com:rgranvilla/api-devtrails-portfolio-v2.git`
 2. Install dependencies: `yarn install`

 ## Getting Started